directus/directus/docs/user-guide/insights/panels.md

 You will notice that the Global Variable Panel is an interface in the Dashboard, allowing you to modify the value of this variable.
 If you change its value, all panels referencing the variable will update automatically.

-:::warning Must be Valid Data Type
+::: warning Must be Valid Data Type

 Your variable's data type will need to be a valid match to wherever you are using it.
 For example, do not apply a string or JSON variable in a place that requires Datetime data.